zainrank70/Typerscript/README.md

 - Experiment with interface extension: create a new interface extending `Animal` with different properties
 - Try creating a `Dog` object missing inherited properties from `Animal` and see TypeScript catch it
 - Compare merging vs extension: see how merging uses same name while extension uses different names
+- Try to modify a string in place: `let str = "Hello"; str[0] = "h";` and see it doesn't work
+- Experiment with string methods: try `slice()`, `substring()`, and `replace()` to create new strings
+- Compare primitive immutability: try modifying a number vs modifying an array to see the difference
+- Create a new string using different methods and observe that the original remains unchanged

 ## TypeScript Configuration